Lectures on AKSZ Sigma Models for Physicists: QP-manifolds

-Finally, a mathematical structure corresponding to a BV action is prepared, which is called a \textbf{Q-structure}.
+Finally, a \textsl{Q-structure} corresponding to a BV action is introduced.
 Let $({\cal M}, \omega)$ be a $P$-manifold of degree $n$.
-Suppose a differential $Q$ of degree $+1$ with $Q^2=0$ on $\calM$. $Q$ is called a Q-structure. \begin{definition} A triple $(\calM, \omega, Q)$ is called a \textbf{QP-manifold} of degree $n$ and its structure is called a \textbf{QP structure}, if $\omega$ and $Q$ are compatible, that is, $\calL_Q \omega =0$ {\rm \cite{Schwarz:1992nx}}. \end{definition} $Q$ is also called a homological vector field.
-We take a Hamiltonian $\Theta\in C^{\infty}(\calM)$ of $Q$ with respect to the graded Poisson bracket $\{-,-\}$ satisfying \beq Q=\{\Theta,-\}. \eeq $\Theta$ has degree $n+1$.
-The differential condition, $Q^2=0$, implies that $\Theta$ is a solution of the \textbf{classical master equation},
+We require that there is a differential $Q$ of degree $+1$ with $Q^2=0$ on $\calM$.
+This $Q$ is called a Q-structure. \begin{definition} The triple $(\calM, \omega, Q)$ is called a \textsl{QP-manifold} of degree $n$, and its structure is called a \textsl{QP-structure}, if $\omega$ and $Q$ are compatible, that is, $L_Q \omega =0$. {\rm \cite{Schwarz:1992nx, Schwarz:1992gs}} \end{definition} $Q$ is also called a homological vector field.
+In fact, $Q$ is a Grassmann-odd vector field on $\calM$.
+We take a generator $\Theta\in C^{\infty}(\calM)$ of $Q$ with respect to the graded Poisson bracket, $\{-,-\}$, satisfying \beq Q=\{\Theta,-\}. \eeq $\Theta$ has degree $n+1$ and is called homological function, or Q-structure function. $\Theta$ is also called Hamiltonian.\footnote{In fact, if the degree of a QP-manifold is \textsl{positive}, there always exists a generator $\Theta$ for the Q-structure differential $Q$ \cite{Roytenberg:2006qz}. } The differential condition, $Q^2=0$, implies that $\Theta$ is a solution of the \textsl{classical master equation},